Lem0nWare/ValoLock/README.md

 2. Press "F9" to insta-lock
 3. Press "Reset" before selecting a new agent

-# Known Bugs (11/16/23)
+# Known Bugs (3/27/24)

-- Reyna is broken
+- The GUI is in need of some work, I am currently working on it.
-- The gui looks poop
+- Windows defender says its a virus for some people.
-- Windows defender has a fricking stroke when you open
+- This does NOT work for ultra wide monitor, I might create one for ultra wides.